haosulab/ManiSkill/docs/source/user_guide/getting_started/installation.md

 python -m warp_maniskill.build_lib
 ```

-For soft-body environments, you need to make sure only 1 CUDA device is visible:
+For soft-body tasks, you need to make sure only 1 CUDA device is visible:

 ``` bash
 # Select the first CUDA device.
 Change 0 to other integer for other device.
 export CUDA_VISIBLE_DEVICES=0
 ```

-If multiple CUDA devices are visible, the environment will give an error.
+If multiple CUDA devices are visible, the task will give an error.
 If you
-want to interactively visualize the environment, you need to assign the id of
+want to interactively visualize the task, you need to assign the id of
 the GPU connected to your display (e.g., monitor screen).

 :::{warning}
-All soft-body environments require runtime compilation and cache generation.
+All soft-body tasks require runtime compilation and cache generation.
 The cache is generated in parallel.
-Thus, to avoid race conditions, before you create soft-body environments in parallel, please make sure the cache is already generated.
-You can generate cache in advance by `python -m mani_skill2.utils.precompile_mpm -e {ENV_ID}` (or without an option for all soft-body environments).
+Thus, to avoid race conditions, before you create soft-body tasks in parallel, please make sure the cache is already generated.
+You can generate cache in advance by `python -m mani_skill2.utils.precompile_mpm -e {ENV_ID}` (or without an option for all soft-body tasks).
 ::: -->

 ## Troubleshooting